|

 * For Bruising:

-First start out by using either your finger or a stipple sponge to apply the yellow color to the desired area. (applying to the whole area you want bruised) Use a tapping motion to apply the color and on the edges, blend outward.
+First start out by using either your finger or a stipple sponge to apply the yellow color to the desired area. (applying to the whole area you want bruised)

 If you are making a regular bruise I use the purple next, starting out light then making some dark lines/areas in the center of the bruise.
 When you are creating a regular bruise you can also apply a blue or green color to your bruise before applying the purple.